goGuru/centai/README.md

 # CentAI
-The idea of CentAI is to provide an easy way to add a lightweight differential evolutionary (DE) support to your applications.
+The idea of CentAI is to provide an easy way to add lightweight differential evolutionary (DE) support to your applications.

 Currently working on: